feature-lint/feature-lint/packages/docs/docs/configuration/declaring-feature.md

   "rootDir": "./src",
   "featureTypes": {
     "react": {
-      "featureNameMatcher": "react-*" // This line was added },
+      "featureNameMatcher": "react-.*" // This line was added },
     "angular": {
-      "featureNameMatcher": "angular-*" // This line was added },
+      "featureNameMatcher": "angular-.*" // This line was added },
     "domain": {
-      "featureNameMatcher": "domain-*"// This line was added
+      "featureNameMatcher": "domain-.*"// This line was added
     }
   }
 }